What Is Bullying?

 When considering the reasonableness of the conduct in question, the perpetrator can be expected to give an innocent reason for their actions.
 However, their claimed intention does not define the reasonableness of their conduct: The prime consideration must be the effect of the conduct on the recipient.

 Context is everything.
 The persistence, the pattern and the effect of incidents which are, in isolation, trivial, creates the context in which those incidents can be regarded as bullying.
 Examples of the sort of incidents and the patterns are given below.
+Accusing someone of wrongdoing whilst knowing there are no grounds to do so is not fair and cannot be done in good faith, undermines a person's reputation and self confidence and is therefore bullying.
+Conversely, making a complaint, holding someone to account for substandard work or conduct, reporting malpractice etc, done with honest justification, fairly and in good faith, is not "bullying".

 Others have given differently worded definitions, which essentially mean the same thing: